Information for Team Managers

 - Encourage each team member to read as many books as possible.
 Some managers divide the books, making each team member responsible for certain books.

 - Make a chart with the book titles across the top and your team members’ names down the side.
 As each member finishes a title, put a star in the appropriate spot.
-Special recognition could be made for books read a second time.

 - Keep notes for all of the books with the main characters, the important events, the settings, etc. listed below each title.